remi-ngton/esp32.nvim/README.md

 ## 📦 Installation (with Lazy.nvim)

 Install via Lazy.nvim or any other plugin manager.
-Via Lazy.nvim, add the following to your `~/.config/nvim/lua/plugins/init.lua` file:
+Via Lazy.nvim:

 ```lua
 {